 Please also spread the word about this initiative and encourage others to send their thoughts on our questions.
 If you are sharing our request via social media, use the tag #boai20.

 In addition to gathering email responses to these questions, we will hold community calls over Zoom during September and October with various stakeholder groups and regional communities.
+You can join this call on 13 October.

 The steering committee will not make your responses public.
 It will only use them to inform its discussions when formulating the new set of recommendations.